Rick712/performance-matters/AUDIT.md

 Google Audits rates the website 57 out of 100, and says that the first meaningfull paint is around 5.9 seconds.

 ### Image compression
 The first thing I did was compressing the images.
 Since the images are around 1/5th the size of the full width of the website, they can be resized a lot without losing any quality.
 Then when i resized the images, I threw them in tinyjpg.com to reduce the file size even more.
-I managed to reduce the biggest image (expo-vogue.jpg) from 199KB to 44KB, which is a reducement of 77%.
-The files together were 550KB, and after compressing the files were 187KB, resulting in 66% less KB's for images.
+I managed to reduce the biggest image (expo-vogue.jpg) from 199Kb to 44KB, which is a reducement of 77%.
+The files together were 550KB, and after compressing the files were 187Kb, resulting in 66% less Kb's for images.

 ### Critical CSS
 The second thing I did was using critical CSS.
 I have never used this technique before.
 I found an online critical CSS generator: https://jonassebastianohlsson.com/criticalpathcssgenerator/ .
 I could just fill in the url to the website, and add the CSS I used on that page.
 The total amouth of characters at first was around 145.000, but the critical CSS generator managed to reduce it to around 4000 characters, which reduces the file by 97%!